'There's been enough time': Frustration builds among the vaccinated - KRDO

 The race to get people vaccinated

-Despite the rising number of Covid-19 cases, Fauci told ABC Sunday that he believes there is enough community protection to prevent the country from having to implement lockdown measures again.
+Despite the rising number of Covid-19 cases, Fauci believes there is enough community protection to prevent the country from having to implement lockdown measures again, he told ABC on Sunday.

 “I think we have enough of the percentage of people in the country, not enough to crush the outbreak, but I believe enough to not allow us to get into the situation we were in last winter,” he said.

-Note: Correction: An earlier version of this story gave the wrong timing for when the doses were administered when discussing the rate of daily vaccines.
-The Centers for Disease Control and Prevention reported the additional doses Sunday, but it’s not clear when they were all administered.